 4.3.
 Feeding Guild Structure and Trophic Dynamics

 Guild feeding analysis revealed the prevalence of omnivorous (42.7%) and insectivorous (19.8%) species, reflecting their trophic variability and ecological adaptability.
-The high index of carnivorous and piscivorous species (23.9%) implies a stable trophic composition to maintain upper predators..Minor guilds, i.e., frugivorous, nectarivorous, and granivorous, augmenting the role played by the lake in the ecosystem functions (Loreau et al., 2022).
+The high index of carnivorous and piscivorous species (23.9%) implies a stable trophic composition to maintain upper predators.
+Minor guilds, i.e., frugivorous, nectarivorous, and granivorous, augmenting the role played by the lake in the ecosystem functions (Loreau et al., 2022).

 4.4.
 Diversity Indices and Habitat Heterogeneity